vinuc49/Hoysala-village-restaurant/README.md

      - Font Awesome was used throughout all pages to add icons in order to create a better visual experience for UX purposes.

 * [photopea](https://www.photopea.com/)
-    - TinyPNG was used to reduce the file size of the images for the website.
+    - Photopea was used to reduce the file size of the images for the website.

 * [GitPod](https://gitpod.io/)
      - GitPod was used for writing code, committing, and then pushing to GitHub.